Vision-Action Policy 2025-2026

 Self-attention + L1 loss

-All tokens in one self-attention pool.
-Deterministic regression learned the average of demos — a trajectory that matched none of them.
-Dead language encoder wasting 262MB.
-Unfrozen ViT overfitting on 83 episodes.
+All tokens sat in one self-attention pool.
+Deterministic regression learned the average of the demos, so it produced a trajectory that matched none of them.
+A dead language encoder wasted 262MB.
+The unfrozen ViT overfitted on 83 episodes.

 Version 2